 Our fully working mobile lockset model blocks demonstrate how our staff override locksets keep service users safer.
 Plus our brochures are designed to help you select the right components for each project.

-A single Lifeline key or secure staff access card operates all locking mechanisms on the ward, minimising the keys carried and eliminating complexity.
+Offering intuitive, one-key access our single Lifeline key or secure staff access card operate all locking mechanisms on the ward, minimising the keys carried and eliminating complexity.